huggle/huggle3-qt-lx/windows64/README.md

 Windows
 =========

-This is used to build packages for windows, how-to:
+This is used to build x64 huggle for windows, how-to:

 * Download http://nsis.sourceforge.net/Download
 * Install